deeplearninc/relaax/README.md

 and `4` environment templates: `bandit`, `openai-gym`, `deepmind-lab`, `vizdoom` (gym-doom)

 * Learning rate scheduling was added (except DDPG & TRPO algorithms).
-It could be configured via related `yaml`, for ex.:
+It could be configured via `yaml`, for ex.:
 ```yaml
   max_global_step: 30000          # amount of maximum global steps to pass through the training
   use_linear_schedule: true       # set to True to use linear learning rate annealing wrt max_global_step